Using ABASQL with TextPad

 The Initial folder field is less important, at least if you have set the TextPad option Working folder follows active document.
 (See below under Other TextPad Settings.)
 But the default of $FileDir, the directory of the current file, will do no harm.

-Below these input field are six checkboxes.
-You should check Save all documents first and Capture output, and you should uncheck Run minimized and Suppress output....
+Below the input fields there are six checkboxes.
+You should always check Save all documents first and Capture output, and you should uncheck Run minimized and Suppress output....
 Prompt for parameters is more of a matter of preference.
-It will give you a small window where you get the parameters from the Parameters field as a default, so that you can for instance change database for the file you are about to load.
+It will give you a small window where you get the parameters from the Parameters field as a default, so that you can for instance change the database for the file you are about to load.
 This reduces the need to have one tool for each database.
 Then again, you may find the prompting a hassle.
 Finally, Sound alert... is purely a matter of convenience.
 (But since you get different sound events depending on success or failure of ABASQL, it gives valuable feedback.)

 .*Line \([0-9]+\), \(.+\)$

 The input in Registers maps to the parentheses.
 Beware that the default is 1 for File and 2 for Line, so you will have to change these.
-(Note to those who are using other editors: this is likely to be the point where you may have most problems to get your editor to work well with ABASQL.
+(Note to those who are using other editors: this is likely to be the point where you have most problems to get your editor to work well with ABASQL.
 The error messages from AbaPerls are designed to work with TextPad, sorry.)

 Once you have all this in place, press Apply or OK.